 black markers: 1 Sharpie fine point, 1 Sharpie x-tra fine point

 Seta Silk and Dyna Flo Paint and palette

 Students can sew the appliqués onto the painting at home after the workshop, unless the students wish to bring a sewing machine to the workshop.
 Use color matched 40 wt rayon embroidery thread or 60 wt “Invisafil” thread.
 The appliques will be securely fused to the painting when you take them home.

 If you have question email Diane at email@example.com

 Check out Diane's Blog: wonderfulwearables.blogspot.com

 Workshop Location: Bobbie Moon's house in Altadena

 Hours: 9:00am to 4:00pm with a one hour lunch break.

-increasing costs the workshops may vary in price.
+Note: the locations of these workshops vary.
+Due to increasing costs the workshops may vary in price.
 There is often an additional kit fee.
 REFUNDS can only be made for cancellations received before the first day of the month in which the workshop is held.